-Los Angeles is one of the topmost destinations for visitors from all over the world.
-With beautiful hot sandy beaches, architecture, amusement parks, Hollywood film studios, artwork and many more are among the plenty of reasons to fall in love with LA.
+Los Angeles, California is one of the top destinations for visitors from all over the world.
+Beautiful hot sandy beaches, architecture, amusement parks, Hollywood film studios, and artwork, among many more reasons to fall in love with LA.

 Top Things To Do In Los Angeles